Low-rank optimization on Tucker tensor varieties: Numerical experiments

 We consider tensor completion on the real-world dataset {``MovieLens 1M"\footnote{Available at \url{https://grouplens.org/datasets/movielens/1m/}.}}, which consists of $1000209$ movie ratings from 6040 users on 3952 movies from September 19th, 1997 to April 22nd, 1998.
 By choosing one week as a period, these movie ratings are formulated as a third-order tensor $\tensA$ of size $6040\times 3952\times 150$.
 We randomly select $80\%$ of the known ratings as a training set $\Omega$ and the rest $20\%$ ratings are test set $\Gamma$.
 The rank parameter is set to be $\vecr=(r,r,r)$ with $r=1,2,\dots,15$.
 In addition, we not only compare the performance of the proposed methods to other Tucker-based methods, but also to other methods including CP-AltMin, TT-RCG, and TR-RGD.
 To ensure a close number of parameters in different tensor decompositions, we choose the CP rank $9$, tensor train rank $(1,4,4,1)$, and $(3,3,3)$ in tensor ring completion.
 The initial guess $\tensX^{(0)}$ for the proposed methods is generated in the same fashion as section~\ref{subsec: synthetic} by Tucker decomposition.
 Then, the initial guesses for other methods are transformed by CP-ALS~\cite[Fig. 3.3]{kolda2009tensor}, TT-SVD~\cite[Theorem 2.1]{oseledets2011tensor}, and TR-SVD~\cite[Algorithm 1]{zhao2016tensor} from $\tensX^{(0)}$.
 Note that initial guesses under different tensor formats have a comparable number of parameters.
 A method is terminated if it exceeds the time budget of $3000$s.

-Figures~\ref{fig: ML1M results tot} and~\ref{fig: ML1M results 5} demonstrate the numerical results on the ``MovieLens 1M" dataset.
-We observe that: 1) the proposed methods are favorably comparable to GeomCG and Tucker-RCG with lower test error under different rank parameters $\vecr$; 2) The test error of the TRAM method is less sensitive when $\vecr$ increases, while the test error of the other candidates begins increasing; 3) Fig.~\ref{fig: ML1M results tot}(b) presents the last rank obtained from TRAM.
+Figure~\ref{fig: ML1M results tot} demonstrates the numerical results on the ``MovieLens 1M" dataset.
+We observe that: 1) the proposed methods are favorably comparable to GeomCG and Tucker-RCG with lower test error under different rank parameters $\vecr$; 2) The test error of the TRAM method is less sensitive when $\vecr$ increases, while the test error of the other candidates begins increasing; 3) Figure~\ref{fig: ML1M results tot}(right) presents the last rank obtained from TRAM.
 The proposed TRAM method indeed adaptively finds an appropriate rank $\vecr^{(t)}$ and reveals the low-rank structure of the categories of movies in mode two of the ``MovieLens 1M" data tensor $\tensA$.

 Morevover, we compare the Tucker-based methods with other methods under rank parameter $\vecr=(9,9,9)$.
-We observe from Fig.~\ref{fig: ML1M results 5}(a) that the proposed methods are favorably comparable to other candidates, and the TRAM method performs better than the other candidates.
-Figure~\ref{fig: ML1M results 5}(b) demonstrates that under the rank parameter $\vecr=(9,9,9)$, the parameter $\vecr^{(t)}$ is reduced to $(9,4,9)$.
+We observe from Fig.~\ref{fig: ML1M results 5}(left) that the proposed methods are favorably comparable to other candidates, and the TRAM method performs better than the other candidates.
+Figure~\ref{fig: ML1M results 5}(right) demonstrates that under the rank parameter $\vecr=(9,9,9)$, the parameter $\vecr^{(t)}$ is reduced to $(9,4,9)$.
 This reduction signifies the identification of four distinct categories of movies within the ``MovieLens 1M" by TRAM.